Become multi-lingual and study abroad

 Your year abroad may be spent working in cities related to the language(s) you are studying, either as a teacher or (with University agreement) through an arranged work placement.
 This allows you to develop your transferable workplace skills as an integral part of your studies.

 The course also allows you to take the Learning From Experience (LiFE) option, which lets you earn credits toward your degree for work/research placements, volunteer roles or internships undertaken alongside your studies.
 This option gives you the opportunity to enhance your employability skills, to reflect on the ways in which you've done so, and to learn to express this to potential employers.
+You also have the option of following a route that includes Initial Teacher Training (ITT), required for teaching in English and Welsh schools.

 The University has a unique and prestigious partnership in place with the British Senegalese Institute.
 The Institute, along with other partners in Dakar offers different opportunities to our graduating students each year.
 We also have a range of partners that offer teaching and work experience opportunites with NGOs and other voluntary organisations to students on their year abroad.